R Visa/Status – Religious Worker

 - $4,000 in attorney’s fees to file the petition for the principle beneficiary

 - $460 for the filing fee charged by the USCIS for the main petition

 - $370 for the filing fee charged by the USCIS for the family’s application (if applicable)

 Premium processing is not currently available for individuals pursuing the R visa status.

-At the William Jang, PLLC, our Austin immigration attorneys possess the experience and resources to represent you throughout the application process for the R visa status.
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys possess the experience and resources to represent you throughout the application process for the R visa status.
 To discuss the particulars of your situation with one of our Austin immigration attorneys, please call our Austin offices at today or click here to learn more about our extensive experience with visas.